 And that confidence – that’s the thing that will make all the difference.

 1 – Santos, I., Sniehotta, F. F., Marques, M. M., Carraça, E. V., & Teixeira, P. J. (2017).
 Prevalence of personal weight control attempts in adults: a systematic review and meta‐analysis.
 Obesity Reviews, 18(1), 32–50. http://doi.org/10.1111/obr.12466

 Tom Bainbridge manages the BTN.Academy alongside Ben Coomber.
-The BTN.Academy is a certified and accredited online nutrition course.
+The BTN.Academy is the UKs first level 4 accredited online nutrition course.
 There are both foundation (10-weeks) and Practical (12-months) modules that are for coaches, trainers or anyone with an interest in health and nutrition.
 Click the following links for more info: